thinkful-ei-panda/bookmarks-app-em2/README.md

 This is a solo app project created by Emily Compton.

-This app let's you bookmark your favorite pages!
+This app let's you bookmark your favorite web pages pages!